NilPointer-Software/bdfd-wiki/src/guides/buttons.md

 # Create interaction
 ### Example with callback `$onInteraction[]`:
-1. Create two commands and set the trigger `!example` for one command and `$onInteraction[test]` for the other.
+1. Create two commands with `!example` and `$onInteraction[test]` triggers.
-2. Paste these codes:
+2. Paste the following code:
-Code with trigger `!example`:
+Code for the command with the `!example` trigger:
 ```
 $nomention
 Click the button below!